-Substance detox is not pleasant, but it is a necessary to get through the physical withdrawals to be able to make better and clearer decisions about your life moving forward.
-Keeping your mind set on your end goal will enable you to appreciate that you are in a learning phase and that there is hope.
+Substance detox is not pleasant, but it is a necessity to get through the physical withdrawals to be able to make better and clearer decisions about your life moving forward.
+Keeping your mindset on your end goal will enable you to appreciate that you are in a learning phase and that there is hope.

 Psychotherapy for substance use disorder